aws/eks-anywhere/designs/embed_eksd_manifest.md

 Now that the EKSD components are embedded in the cluster, we have to ensure that those components are supported during upgrade.
 We will update the upgrader in cluster manager to not only check for updates to EKSA, but it will also check if updates are needed for the EKSD objects on the cluster.
-We will have a method `EksdChangeDiff` to check both the EKSD version in the bundle and the Kubernetes version in the cluster config to decide if we need to update the EKSD manifest objects that are applied to the cluster.
+We will have a method `EksdChangeDiff` to check the EKSD version in the bundle to decide if we need to update the EKSD manifest objects that are applied to the cluster.